AlexeyKashintsev/platypus-designer/README.md

 ```
 gradlew netBeansRun "-PnetBeansInstallDir=c:\program files\netbeans 8.2"
 ```
-Note, that you need NetBeans 8.2 installed to use it with theese plugins.
+Note, that you need NetBeans 8.2 installed to use it with these plugins.